aadikapur/chutes.xyz-ai/README.md

 Conclusion: The AI knows how to put down parachutes around bases but it doesn't bomb, it doesn't upgrade parachutes until all squares are taken and it doesn't move units once it upgrades to them.</br></br>
 ai-v-ai-version-2</br>
 <ol>
-  <li>First the agents are trained only with base-related small rewards with a randomly generated map with only tanks.
+  <li>First the agents are trained only with base-related intermediate rewards in a randomly generated map with only tanks.
 These agents are saved and loaded again and again into a map with only soldiers and spies, then a map with everything but parachutes, and finally the original game map.
 There are no rewards for winning until the original game environment.</li>
 </ol>